Terms & Conditions

 The Counter-Terrorism and Security Act 2015 (CTSA) created a statutory duty for specified public authorities to 'have due regard to the need to prevent people from being drawn into terrorism', which HyperionDev recognises now applies to Skills Bootcamps providers.

 Prevent is one of four strands of the government’s counter-terrorism strategy.
 Compliance with the duty in England is monitored by the Office for Students.
 HyperionDev’s approach to Prevent is primarily one of safeguarding the welfare of our Learners and staff.
 This is balanced against our commitment to freedom of speech and other key legislation.
+As part of our PREVENT duty we will continue to establish partnerships with relevant partners to facilitate to share of information such as Local Authorities, PREVENT Partners and Local Police Counterterroism Officers.

 This policy and procedure is subject to The Equality Act 2010 which recognises the following categories of individual as Protected Characteristics: Age, Gender Reassignment, Marriage and Civil Partnership, Pregnancy and Maternity, Race, Religion and Belief, Sex (gender), Sexual orientation, Disability, Socio-economic Disadvantage.
 The term ‘student’ is used throughout the document to describe all learners, both full and part-time in all settings, including workplace learning, learners and HE learners.